Voting Rights or Voter Suppression?

 - July 22, 2016 -Responding to the Virginia Supreme Court’s determination that clemency must be granted individually, Governor McAuliffe vowed to sign thousands of individual clemency orders.
 “I will expeditiously sign nearly 13,000 individual orders to restore the fundamental rights” of ex-felons already registered,” McAuliffe declared, “and I will continue to sign orders until I have completed restoration for all 200,000 Virginians.”

-- Washington requests a photo ID for voter registration, using driver’s license, state ID card, student ID, tribal ID or employer ID.
-To register online, residents are asked to submit either one of the forms of photo ID; mail-in or in-person registrants are given the additional option of providing the last four digits of their Social Security number.
+- Washington requests a photo ID for voter registration but it allows a wide variety – driver’s license, state ID card, student ID, tribal ID or employer ID.
+To register online, residents are asked to submit either some form of photo ID; mail-in or in-person registrants are given the additional option of providing the last four digits of their Social Security number.

 - To qualify as Washington voters, people must have lived at their current address at least 30 days before an election.
-The deadline for online and mail-in registration is 29 days before an election, while the in-person deadline is eight days.
+The deadline for online and mail-in registration is 29 days before an election.
 Felons who no longer are under the supervision of the Department of Corrections may register to vote.

 - 2011 – In order to encourage greater voter participation, Washington state adopts a universal mail-in voting system.
 The non-partisan Top Two primary system is also designed to increase voter participation, by giving independent voters as well as Democrats and Republicans maximum choice among all candidates, with the top two vote-getters advancing to the general election, regardless of party affiliation.
 Washington voters do not register as members of any particular party.

 - 2011 – A Democratic-controlled legislature reduced the early voting period by a week, starting 13 days before an election instead of 20, but it added early voting on Saturdays, thereby providing 10 early voting days.
 Democratic Gov. Earl Ray Tomblin signed the law.